flame-code/FLAME/docs/13_single_point.rst

 **usesocket**: (logical) Activates the communication scheme over unix or TCP sockets.
 The i-Pi protocol is used.
 Note: the server side of the socket communication has to be initiallized first before FLAME can connect to the socket.
+A *posing.yaml* must be provided that coincides in terms of composition with the system run at the i-Pi host.

     default: ``False``